A Classification of Modular Functors via Factorization Homology: Preliminaries

 By replacing in the definition of $\Hbdy$ handlebodies with surfaces (again, let us recall that for us these are always compact and oriented), we obtain the \emph{modular operad $\Surf$ of surfaces}, also called the \emph{modular surface operad}.
 Again, if $T$ has $n$ legs, this definition amounts to

+with the notion of boundary parametrization being the one from Section~\ref{secprefh}.
 For $\Sigma \in \Surf(T)$, $ \Map(\Sigma) = \pi_1(\Surf(T),\Sigma) $ is the mapping class group of $\Sigma$.
 Since it consists of \emph{automorphisms} of $\Sigma$ in $\Surf(T)$, the boundary parametrizations must be preserved.
 This version of the mapping class group is often referred to as the pure mapping class group.
 Nonetheless, `non-pure' mapping classes of $\Sigma$ are still contained in $\Surf(T)$, but as \emph{isomorphisms} instead of \emph{automorphisms}.

 Given any cyclic or modular operad $\cat{O}$ in $\Cat$, one can consider cyclic or modular algebras in any symmetric monoidal $(2,1)$-category $\smc$.
 We will give here only a rather dense summary and refer for the details to \cite{gk} for the 1-categorical case and moreover to \cite[Section~2]{cyclic} for the bicategorical generalization that we are interested in: Suppose that $X$ is a self-dual object in the symmetric monoidal $(2,1)$-category $\smc$, i.e.\ $X$ comes with a map $\kappa :X\otimes X \to I$, called \emph{evaluation}, and a map $\Delta : I \to X \otimes X$, called \emph{coevaluation}, such that the usual zigzag identities are fulfilled up to isomorphism (this exhibits $X$ as its own dual in the homotopy category of $\smc$).
 A map $\kappa :X\otimes X \to I$ that is part of a self-duality of $X$ and that is symmetric up to coherent isomorphism is referred to as \emph{non-degenerate symmetric pairing on $X$.} For any corolla $T $, we denote by $X^{\otimes \Legs(T )}$ the unordered monoidal product of $X$ running over the set $\Legs(T )$ of legs of $T $ and set $\End_\kappa^X(T ):=\smc(I,X^{\otimes\Legs(T )})$ for a corolla $T$ (this is dual to the conventions in \cite[Section~2]{cyclic}, but the difference is insignificant).
 The definition is extended monoidally to the non-connected case, i.e.\ $\End_\kappa^X(T )=\prod_{c\in\mathsf{C}(T)}\smc(I,\cat{A}^{\otimes \Legs(c)})$ for a possibly non-connected object $T$ in $\Graphs$ with set $\mathsf{C}(T)$ of path components.
 This assignment extends to a symmetric monoidal functor $\Graphs\to\Cat$, i.e.\ to a modular operad, the \emph{endomorphism operad of $(X,\kappa)$}.
 Its restriction to $\Forests$ is called the \emph{cyclic endomorphism operad of $(X,\kappa)$}.